 The zucchini plant gave zero hoots about the tomato plant party and just minded its own business amidst the invasion.
 So now we've got a bunch of not-quite-ripe tomatoes and one bulbous zucchini.
 Call me Farmer Sarah!

 So what did we do with our prized zucchini?
 We spiralized it into zucchini noodles, of course.
 ZOODLES!
-If you don’t have a spiralizer already – what are you waiting for?
+If you don't have a spiralizer already - what are you waiting for?
 Things get a lot tastier and a whole heckova lot healthier when you turn your veggies into noodles.
 We use our spiralizer for anything from sweet potatoes to butternut squash to zucchini.
-In this zucchini noodle egg drop soup, zucchini noodles act like ramen, adding a textural bite, without leaving you feeling bloated.
-Zucchini noodles for the win.
+In this very non-traditional egg drop soup, zucchini noodles adding a textural bite.

-Whenever we have guests coming for dinner lately, I add this zucchini noodle egg drop soup with a side of gluten-free Chinese scallion pancakes to the menu (I’ll share this scallion pancake recipe soonish, promise).
-It comes together super fast, but has many dimensions: savory mushrooms in a lightly salted broth, thickness from the cracked eggs, freshness from the green onions, slurp-worthy zucchini noodles, and a spicy kick from the ginger infused throughout.
+Whenever we have guests coming for dinner lately, I add this zucchini noodle egg drop soup with a side of gluten-free scallion pancakes to the menu.
+It comes together super fast, but has many dimensions: savory mushrooms in a lightly salted broth, thickness from the cracked eggs, freshness from the green onions, slurp-worthy zucchini noodles, and a spicy kick from ginger infused throughout.

 We're in the Bay, where the weather only fluctuates about 5 degrees all year round.
 Lucky for us this means it's always soup weather.
 Especially since we've been having a few spurts of cold weather this July.
 If it's too hot for soup where you're at?
 Serve this zucchini noodle soup just below room temperature for a light and refreshing meal.
 No better way to use up your summer zucchini!